Leadership

 Executive Director, ex-officio

 Maggie Sullivan serves as the Executive Director of Gratitude House, bringing over 27 years of experience in educational leadership and nonprofit advancement.
 She attended the University of Florida on an athletic scholarship, earned a Master of Arts from WashU, and holds a doctorate from Vanderbilt University.
-In recovery since 1998, she now leads Gratitude House in fundraising, marketing, community outreach, strategic partnerships, and programming—ensuring women have the safe, supportive environment she once needed to build confidence, healthy relationships, and a life rooted in gratitude and service.
+In recovery since 1998, she now leads Gratitude House in educational programming, fundraising, marketing, community outreach, and strategic partnerships.
+She loves the time she spends with residents ensuring that they have the supportive environment she once needed.
+Maggie sits on the Missouri Division of Behavioral Health State Advisory Council, and serves on the boards of PreventEd, the Clayton Chamber Collective, and the Ferguson Historical Society.

 Amy Payne